dustinkerstein/SpotifyTracker_playlistRotate/README.md

 1. Open a new browser tab and paste in the dev url (without `?callback`).
 You should be able to log in and control an existing Spotify device (ie. web player or iOS app)

 # To Do
-1. OAuth timeout at 60 minutes.
-Would need to get renewal token.
-Might ping upstream maintainer about this.
 1. Due to current polling design / timing, there is brief playback of the next song before switching playlists.
 Could possibly use progress updates and set volume immediately before / after song change.

 # Known Issues